We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A ripple bed usually benefits individuals who need to stay in bed for long periods.

 A ripple bed can either integrate into a hospital bed or attach to one to distribute air pressure through different internal compartments.
-The alternating pressure mimics the way a person would move in bed, helping reduce the risk of bedsores.
+The alternating pressure mimics how a person moves in bed, helping reduce the risk of bedsores.

 Mattresses that offer a combination of support and comfort are essential for alleviating pressure points during sleep.

 There is no single mattress that is suitable for everyone.
-However, a person can start researching the right mattress for them by finding one that suits their particular sleeping position.
+However, a person can start researching the right mattress by finding one that suits their particular sleeping position.

 People should seek guidance from a doctor if they experience pressure point discomfort despite taking steps to resolve it or if they have persistent pain or other concerning symptoms.